Nikolay Rybakov: As chairman of the party

 On December 15, 2019, Rybakov was elected chairman of the party.
 He won in the first round, gaining 69 votes of the congress delegates (the head of the Pskov "Yabloko" Lev Shlosberg won 40 votes, the current party chairman, deputy of the Legislative Assembly of the Republic of Karelia Emilia Slabunova - 19 votes).
 Some delegates considered the election of Rybakov the result of the work of the administrative resource.
 According to the deputy of the Moscow City Duma from the Yabloko party, Darya Besedina, the congress was formed in such a way that the majority of the delegates were the current leaders of the party who voted outside the quota, and it was precisely due to this that the least popular in the party, Rybakov, was able to win the election of the chairman from the more popular in the party Lev Shlosberg.
 An alternative opinion was voiced by the elected deputy chairman of Yabloko, Ivan Bolshakov.
 He noted that Rybakov is a representative of a new generation, and those who are dissatisfied need to be able to lose.

 Since 2020, he has been a member of the Public Constitutional Council, created to develop alternative amendments to the Constitution of Russia.

 In 2020, Nikolai Rybakov and Yabloko Deputy Chairman Ivan Bolshakov initiated party reform.
 During the second stage of the 21st Party Congress, amendments to the charter were adopted.
-In connection with the appeal of a significant part of the Yabloko members demanding the re-election of the governing bodies, the question of confidence in Nikolai Rybakov, as the chairman of the party, was also put to the vote.
+In connection with the appeal of a significant part of the Yabloko members demanding the re-election of the governing bodies, the question of confidence in Rybakov, as the chairman of the party, was also put to the vote.
 By a majority vote (78 out of 121 delegates), the congress expressed confidence in Rybakov.

 After the release of the Kholod material, which reported on the accusations of Alexander Kobrinsky, a member of the Yabloko party, of sexual harassment of female students, and Kobrinsky filed a lawsuit against the publication, Rybakov published an official statement "Principle 'accused means guilty' is unacceptable".

 On December 30, 2021, he announced a boycott of the Ekho Moskvy (Echo of Moscow) radio station.